 Just tell me the reason

-Whenever the relative pronoun is the object of a preposition in informal English, you can end the clause with the preposition.
-However, in formal English, it is correct to place the preposition before the pronoun.
+In informal English, when the relative pronoun is the object of a preposition, you can put the preposition at the end of the clause.
+However, in formal English, the preposition is typically placed before the pronoun.

 This is the book